lucacarniato/capstone-project/README.md

 In this study, the SPD records from 2004 to 2020 were used.
 The data can be found [here](https://data-seattlecitygis.opendata.arcgis.com/).
 The description of each feature (metadata) can be found [here](https://www.seattle.gov/Documents/Departments/SDOT/GIS/Collisions_OD.pdf).
 The data source contains a mixture of categorical and continuous variables.

 ### Feature selection
 The entire set was immediately divided into a train and test set.
 Decisions on feature selection and data cleaning were taken by analyzing exclusively the test set and were applied therafter on both train and test sets.
 This choice was taken to avoid the look-ahead bias.
-Table 1 shows a summary of the test set.
+Table 1 shows a summary of the test set data.

 ![Tab1](figures/Fig1.jpg)